custom-components/pyscript/docs/reference.rst

 For example, you can access configuration settings like ``hass.config.latitude`` or ``hass.config.time_zone``.

-You can use ``hass`` to compute sunrise and sunset times using the same method HASS does, eg:
+You can use ``hass`` to compute sunrise and sunset times using the same method HASS does, e.g.,

 .. code:: python